tpmccallum/link-test-live/README.md

 You are not only helping others check links; you can submit your own links for checking.

-There may be a points system in the future, but for now, don't worry; just join the fun.
+There may be a points system in the future, but for now don't worry; just join the fun.

+# What's under the hood?

+LTL, is:
+- Written in #Rust,
+- built with #Spin,
+- powered by #WebAssembly, and
+- hosted on #Fermyon #Cloud.

 # Life Without LTL